 The patron should contact the director or assistant director within 48 hours of receiving his/her eviction to initiate an appeal.
 The patron may do so via telephone, mail, or email.
 The patron should explain the reasons for the appeal and include any additional information that he/she wants considered during review.

-Upon receiving notice from the patron that he/she would like to appeal the eviction, the director/assistant director shall consider the appeal and whatever additional information is submitted and advise the patron of his/her decision on the eviction terms within seven business days or a reasonable amount of time dependent on the situation and the amount of research needed..
+Upon receiving notice from the patron that he/she would like to appeal the eviction, the director/assistant director shall consider the appeal and whatever additional information is submitted and advise the patron of his/her decision on the eviction terms within seven business days or a reasonable amount of time dependent on the situation and the amount of research needed.
 Notice of the decision may be made via telephone, mail, or email.

 Upon receipt of the decision by the director/assistant director, the patron has the right to further appeal the eviction to Board of Trustees.
 The patron should notify the director within 48 hours of receiving his/her notice of decision regarding his/her eviction to initiate a board appeal.
 The patron may do so via telephone, mail, or email.
 The patron’s appeal will be added as an agenda item on the next scheduled Board of Trustees Meetings.
 The patron has the right to attend the meeting to personally explain the reasons for the appeal and to include any additional information that he/she wants considered during review.